The Jurassic League: Publication

 The Jurassic League was co-written by Daniel Warren Johnson and Juan Gedeon, the latter of whom also handled the interior artwork for the comic book, while the former designed the front covers for all its six issues.
 The limited series was officially announced by DC Comics on February 3, 2022.
 The six issues of The Jurassic League are released by DC at monthly intervals, with the first being published on May 10, 2022.

+The Jurassic League appear in Batman: The Brave and the Bold issue #14, released on June 25, 2024, written by Mark Russell and with Jon Mikel handling the artwork.

 Issues

 Reception

 Following the announcement of The Jurassic League, the series was met with a highly positive response from the general public, who expressed their approval and enthusiasm for the comic book on social media in general.

+In other media

+An animated film based on The Jurassic League was revealed to be in development at DC Studios and Warner Bros.
+Animation in February 2024, with James Gunn and Peter Safran producing and Brian Lynch writing the script.